ruchi-gupta94/My-Own-Game/README.md

 //Goal of the player -

-//Rules of the game -
+//Rules of the game (features, controls, arena) etc -

-//Balance in the game -
+//Balance in the game (what feature makes game easy for player and what features make difficult for player) -

-//Game adaptivity -
+//Game adaptivity (how game becomes difficult over time) -

-//Elements of chance -
+//Elements of chance (something happening randomly, by luck) -

 //Elements of skill -